alexispaz/GEMS/docs/types.md

 	  le=>le%next
 	enddo

-And if we group all them in user-types, like this:
+And if we group all them in user defined types, like this:

 	la=>group%alist
 	lp=>group%properties